Construction Rating: | starstarstarstarstar_border |

 Tim:

-So it be time t' start
+So it was time t' start

-for t' new Estes engine hook, matey, matey, so I omit that and opt t' friction fit later.
+for t' new Estes engine hook, matey, so I omit that and opt t' friction fit later.

 Dale: